idanbuller/Bullpass/README.md

 # Bullpass

-Bull pass is an updating project...
+Bull pass is an updating project of password generator framework.

 ## New